chen42/slides/pgx.md

 </td><td>

 - The pathway
-  - Vitamin K is required for the activation of clotting factors
+  - Vitamin K (reduced) is required for the activation of clotting factors
+  - Vitamin K (reduced) is recycled from its oxidized form by VKROC1
   - Warfarin interacts with VKORC1 to inhibit vitamin K and is used as an anticoagulant
 - The regulators
-  - S-Warfarin (more potent than R-Warfarin) is metabolized by CYP2C9
+  - S-Warfarin is metabolized by CYP2C9
   - VKORC1 variants affect the dosing of warfarin
   - Vitamin K is metabolized by CYP4F2